Alberta Golden Bears and Pandas: Men's volleyball

-Pandas volleyball
+Women's volleyball

 The Pandas women's volleyball program first began in the 1950s where the team won their first Western Canadian Intercollegiate Athletic Union championship in 1953.
 The Pandas first qualified for the U Sports women's volleyball championship tournament in 1993 under the direction of then-second year head coach Laurie Eisler and soon won the first national championship in team history in 1995.
 The Pandas then repeated as champions five times to tie the U Sports women's volleyball record with six consecutive national championships won.
 The team won their seventh and most recent national championship in 2007, with their seven wins second only to the UBC Thunderbirds.
 The Pandas have also won 18 conference titles with their most recent occurring in 2017.
 Eisler continues to serve as the team's head coach and has won the Marilyn Pomfret Award as the U Sports Coach of the Year three times.
 Five Pandas players have won the Mary Lyons Award with Miroslava Pribylova winning in 1996 and 1997, Jenny Cartmell winning in 1999 and 2000, Tiffany Dodds winning in 2007, Meg Casault winning in 2017, and Kory White winning most recently in 2022.

+Women's rugby

+The Pandas women's rugby program began in the 1970s and had significant successes between 1999 and 2006.

+Matt Parrish is the current Head Coach.

-Golden Bears awards and standings
+Awards and standings

 The Golden Bears are considered a strong school team in Canada in multiple sports.
 The hockey and volleyball teams, in particular, are frequent challengers in U Sports national championships.

 In addition to their success over Canadian competition, the Golden Bears host the annual Husky Energy Can-Am Challenge of Champions tournament, where they frequently spearhead the Canadian contingent's success.
 This tournament sees four top teams from both Canada and the USA competing for supremacy, with the Canadian teams holding the overall title, having won 9 of the 13 tournaments.